rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-1.7.1.txt

 - extend codec with array type ('A')
 - throw a more informative exception (UnknownChannelException) when receiving a frame for an unknown channel
-- add proper header to auto-generated code
+- add proper headers to auto-generated code

 .net client
 -----------